One Day Kyoto Itinerary: How We Saw the Highlights in Just 24 Hours

 Many areas of the city are walkable.
 But if you need to get across town fast, then I recommend a taxi rather than waiting.
 They are everywhere, and so easy to locate.

-TIP: Make sure you have the Google Translate app downloaded onto your phone to help you explain where you want to go – in case your driver doesn’t speak English.
-While we were there, we found that some of our drivers already had Google Translate, but better to have it yourself just in case.
+👉 TIP: Make sure you have the Google Translate app downloaded onto your phone to help you explain where you want to go, just in case your driver doesn’t speak English.
+Some of our drivers already had the app, but better to have it yourself just in case.

 Is one day in Kyoto enough?